Davoyandun/MENTANA-backend/README.md

 # MENTANA-backend

-This backend application is built with Node.js, Express, Sequelize (an object-relational mapper), and PostgreSQL for database interactions.
+This backend application is built with Node.js (v20.14.0), Express(v4.19.2), Sequelize(v6.37.3), and PostgreSQL for database interactions.

 ## Prerequisites

-Node.js, Git and npm (or yarn) installed on your system.
+Node.js, Git and npm installed on your system.

 ## Installation